Here's why experts and lawmakers say you can't compare Black Lives Matter protesters to the US Capitol mob - KVIA

 Here’s why experts and lawmakers say you can’t compare Black Lives Matter protesters to the US Capitol mob

-Hours before President Donald Trump was impeached on Wednesday for his role in inciting last week’s deadly attack, several lawmakers described the rioters as White supremacists.
+Hours before President Donald Trump was impeached for his role in inciting last week’s deadly attack, several lawmakers described the rioters as White supremacists.

 “Let us be clear, this was a domestic terror attack perpetrated by riotist mobs of White supremacists, armed equipped and many skilled in police and military tactics who came to overturn an election in which their candidate Trump lost,” Rep. Joyce Beatty of Ohio and chair of the Congressional Black Caucus said in the group’s hearing.